-So, in other words, if the knots for a beginning sailor is under 10 knots, then the actual speed in miles per hour would be 10 x 1.151 or 11.51 miles per hour or 18.5 kilometers per hour.
+So, in other words, if the knots for a beginning sailor are under 10 knots, then the actual speed in miles per hour would be 10 x 1.151 or 11.51 miles per hour or 18.5 kilometers per hour.

 Will you look at knots in terms of the actual speed or the miles per hour, we can see that it is not the same as a knot.
-That is why some locations may consider light to the medium wind to be closer to under 12 knots.
+That is why some locations may consider light to medium wind closer to under 12 knots.
 It depends on where and what kind of boat you are sailing and how well the boat can handle the wind speed.